Estudio YAP

 Time: Thursdays from 3 pm to 6 pm Location: 2600 North 5th Street

-Taller’s Youth Artist Program (YAP) is a free studio art program that empowers teens to express themselves, build creative skills, and grow as artists and entrepreneurs.
-Through workshop-style classes, students engage in semester-long projects while exploring different art disciplines based on their interests.
+Estudio YAP (Youth Artist Program) is a free studio art program that empowers teens to express themselves, build creative skills, and grow as artists and entrepreneurs.
+Through workshop-style classes, students engage in semester-long projects while exploring different art disciplines.
 Each semester’s project is unique and encourages collaboration, creativity, and self-expression.

 Each semester includes opportunities for hands-on creative learning, guest artist visits, and field trips to colleges, galleries, and studios that inspire students to connect with the wider art community.

-The Youth Artist Program (YAP) envisions a generation of young artists who are confident, resourceful, and deeply connected to their creative voice and community.
-YAP equips teens with the artistic, cultural, and professional tools needed to thrive in Philadelphia’s creative economy and across the broader creative landscape.
+Estudio YAP envisions a generation of young artists who are confident, resourceful, and deeply connected to their creative voice and community.
+Through a hands-on, learn-by-doing approach, the program equips teens with artistic, cultural, and professional tools to thrive within Philadelphia’s creative economy and beyond.
+Estudio YAP recognizes multiple pathways to success, integrating workforce readiness, entrepreneurship, and community-based artmaking, preparing students to build sustainable creative lives as artists, storytellers, and cultural leaders.

 Studio Culture